supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/Pipeline/Data Hazards in Pipeline.md

 Only RAW hazards are possible in single issue in-order pipelines.
 Also not all RAW data dependencies are hazards in any pipeline.

-WAW and WAR data hazards are possible in out-of-order pipelines, but they can be completely eliminated algorithmically.
+WAW and WAR data hazards are possible in out-of-order pipelines (super-scalar pipelines), but they can be completely eliminated algorithmically using register renaming.

 > [!question] How to find if a data dependency is an hazard?
 > Just do the normal pipeline execution without any stalls and check if there is any problem.